uniwebcms/component-library-template/README.md

 > 🗒 Remember, when connecting a website with a module, the URL must include the module name in its path because there might be several modules hosted under the same domain.

-## 🔗 Connecting the module to a website
+## 👷 Enabling Dev Mode on a Website

-Create a test website, turn on its **Dev Mode**, and set the **Component Library URL** to the URL produced in the last step.
+Create a website or open an existing one, turn on its **Dev Mode** via the action menu `(…)▾` of the **Website** studio, and set the **Component Library URL** to the URL produced in the last step.
 Continue developing the components in your module and reload the website to get the latest test bundle as it changes.

 ## 🐛 Troubleshooting